1-Cesar/SupplyLabs_Test/README.md

 <h2>Installing</h2>
 <p>In order to better explore, modify and enhance this project, we suggest installing VSCode itself.
 Editor used to build this system.

-With the project open, please run the npm install command to install required modules.</p>
+With the project open, please run the npm install command to install required modules. </p>

+<p>Then run the npm run test command to start the program.</p>
 <hr>
 <h4 align="center">Thanks ! 😀</h4>